macumbista/vectorsynthesis/README.md

 http://users.sussex.ac.uk/~ad207/adweb/assets/vectrexminijackinputmod2014.pdf

-	I also recommend modifying the Vectrex to disable the so-called "spot killer", which is a safety feature designed to prevent burning a spot in the phosphor of the Cathode Ray Tube of you Vectrex.
-Unfortunately, this spot killer is quite conservative and tends ot shut down your image if the frequency and/or amplitude of the XY signals are too small.
+	I also recommend modifying the Vectrex to disable the so-called "spot killer", which is a safety feature designed to prevent burning a spot in the phosphor of the Cathode Ray Tube of your Vectrex.
+Unfortunately, this spot killer is quite conservative and tends to shut down your image if the frequency and/or amplitude of the XY signals are too small.
 	Disabling the spot killer is simply a matter of bridging two pins of a transistor on the CRT driver board, as shown in the following image:

 https://github.com/macumbista/vectorsynthesis/blob/master/spot%20killer%20mod.JPG

 	Instead of the solder bridge shown, I recommend using a switch rated at at least 110V.
 	In such case, *enable* the spot killer when powering up and powering down the Vectrex as well as for normal game play, and *disable* the spot killer when using the Vectrex for audio-driven graphics.
 NOTE: no matter how careful you are, there is still a good chance you will make a small mark in the phosphor.
 You have been warned.

 	—or—